DebuggingDelightStudios/deformable-mesh/docs/guides/mesh-component/settings.md

 Delay (*in seconds*) between the next hit that can processed.
 With this setting, hits that follow each other too quickly are ignored (*for performance reasons*).

 ### Min Relevant Impact Strength
 Minimum Impact Strength (in percentage) required to trigger a deformation.
+You can create very slight visible deformation when using a very low value (or even 0) in combination with a [scratch mask](../../advanced-guides/deformation-material.md).

 ### Deformation Falloff Curve
 Defines how damage (*per vertex*) is distributed based on distance to the center (*hit location*).
 Adjust this curve to control how the deformation effect decreases over distance.
 For example, a higher Y-value at the start results in more severe damage close to the impact point.